 East Baltimore Blue Jay Shuttle

-The Blue Jay Shuttle – To & From Campus is a shuttle service that provides convenient commuting trips to and from the East Baltimore campus.
+The Blue Jay Shuttle – To & From Campus is a shuttle service that provides convenient commuting trips to and from the East Baltimore campus, including the Carey Business School and Peabody.
 The shuttle offers a free service to all Johns Hopkins Hospital and Johns Hopkins University staff, faculty, residents, postdoctoral fellows, students, and visiting Johns Hopkins Medicine affiliates to and from their residences and the campuses within the service area.

 The Blue Jay Shuttle operates in an area proximate to the East Baltimore campus daily from 5 a.m. – 9 a.m. and 5:30 p.m. – 12 a.m.
 During rush hours, 8 – 9 a.m. and 5:30 – 6:30 p.m., expect both wait and ride times to be near or occasionally over the maximum.